Lebanese Spinach Pies

 These Lebanese Spinach Pies, also known as Spinach Fatayer or Fatayer bi Sabanekh in Arabic; are one of my favorite Lebanese side dishes.
 I could eat them everyday!
 Spinach pies make a perfect portable snack, you can pack them in your kid’s lunch box or eat them on the go!

-If you have not tried spinach fatayer, you’re in for a treat!
+If you have not tried Lebanese fatayer, you’re in for a treat!
 This Lebanese spinach pies recipe is a delicious savory Middle Eastern pie.

 Today, I’m sharing my family’s favorite fatayer recipe, with step-by-step photos.
 Making this recipe is so much easier to make than you think!